 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This thriller is a hardcover edition that was published by Delacorte Press on May 18, 2010 and has 383 pages.
+It is part of the , series and is a thriller that was published by Delacorte Press on May 18, 2010 and has 383 pages.

 Explore it on Goodreads or Amazon.